precice/community-training/fsi-workflow/02_solidSimulation/tasks.md

 - remeber to type the input file without the extension
 - if you need to clean your simulation, you can use `clean.sh`
+- even though we are using `ccx_preCICE`, this is just a CalculiX simulation, nothing related to preCICE yet.

 ## Analyze the results